HRchitecture: The Blueprint for The Next Level HR

 Sonya Rosenberg, Partner - Neal Gerber Eisenberg

-Sonya Rosenberg, a partner at Neal Gerber Eisenberg, counsels companies and organizations on various employee-related legal issues that arise through the many stages of the employment relationship, from pre-hire to following separation.
+Sonya Rosenberg counsels companies and organizations on various employee-related legal issues that arise through the many stages of the employment relationship, from pre-hire to following separation.
 Sonya also represents employers in litigation, her experience including the successful defense of numerous administrative charges, lawsuits and appellate proceedings at the state and federal levels.
+Sonya is a frequent presenter and author of numerous articles on current employment law topics, including effective employment audit and risk management practices, sexual and other harassment and discrimination in the workplace, technology - such as the effects of social media and BYOD, restrictive covenants, medical leave and disability-related issues, BIPA (Illinois’ Biometric Information Privacy Act), workplace violence, smart performance management, conducting workplace investigations and reductions in force and other notable developments in labor and employment law.

 11:55am - 12:30pm NETWORKING LUNCH

-12:30 - 1:35pm WORKPLACE: Employee Experience Enticing People to Come to the Office through Choice, Amenities & Culture
+12:40 - 1:45pm EMPLOYEE EXPERIENCE: Enticing People to Come to the Office through Choice, Amenities and Culture

 In an age where technology rules our lives, organizations are in a paradox where they want to provide employees with the flexibility and tools to work from anywhere, yet they also want them to be in the office to collaborate with their colleagues and engrain themselves in their company culture.
 However, many companies recognize that their physical environment hasn’t kept pace with the changing nature of work and many employees find they can be more productive elsewhere.
 So, how can an organization enhance the experience of coming to work in order to make it the preferred place of work for their people?
 The office itself is much more than just the physical space that one sits in.
 It includes everything from the technology provided, services and amenities offered, to the various space types that allow employees to be most effective.
 Therefore, a successful outcome requires HR, IT, and Corporate Real Estate professionals to all work together to develop and sustain a desired workplace environment.